gogins/csound-extended/docs/README.md

 4. [Duplex Audio](https://gogins.github.io/csound-extended/duplex.html), shows simultaneous audio input and output.
 5. [CMask](https://gogins.github.io/csound-extended/cmask.html), demonstrates Andre Bartetzki's <a href="http://www.bartetzki.de/en/software.html" target="_blank">CMask</a> ported to WebAssembly.

+# Online Csound Player

+If you just want to play your own Csound piece in your Web browser, [this will do the job](https://gogins.github.io/csound-extended/player.html).

 # Csound Reference Manual

 [indexframes.html](https://gogins.github.io/csound-extended/html/indexframes.html), an online version of the _**Csound Reference Manual**_ that is playable if your browser supports WebAssembly.